matyborsos/SMD_2025-2026_Assignment-3_QR-Code-Deep-Link-Hijacking-in-Android/README.md

 >
 > both apps (target and attacker) registered this URI
 >
-> scan -> chooser dialog -> user picks attacker -> token in the URI is delivered to the wrong app
+> scan -> chooser dialog -> user picks attacker app -> token in the URI is delivered to the wrong app
 >
 > ```Works because custom URI schemes have no origin verification.
 Any app can claim them```